Ayush-k-Shukla/system-design-learning/webapp/docs/High Level Design/Uncategorized/client-server-architecture.md

-# Client Server Architecture
+# 🖥️ Client-Server Architecture

-1. In this multiple clients (users or devices) interact with a centralized server to access data, resource, or services.
+1. In this model, multiple clients (users or devices) interact with a centralized server to access data, resources, or services.

+---

 ## Types

 ### Two-Tier

-1. Here client directly interact with server.
+1. Here, the client directly interacts with the server.
 2. The server typically handles both application logic and data management.
-3. Simple but ineffecient as number of client increases
+3. Simple but inefficient as the number of clients increases.
-4. e.g. a desktop app that directly connects to DB server to retrieve and show data.(MongoDB compass)
+4. Example: A desktop app that directly connects to a DB server to retrieve and show data (e.g., MongoDB Compass).

 ### Three-Tier

-1. Here Database are handleded on differe server
+1. Here, databases are handled on a different server.
-2. client -> App Logic server -> DB server
+2. Client → App Logic Server → DB Server
-3. e.g. a web app which follow it.
+3. Example: A web app which follows this model.

 ### N-Tier

-1. extension of 3 tier model, where additional layer can be caching, load balancing, security.
+1. Extension of the 3-tier model, where additional layers can be caching, load balancing, security, etc.

+---

 ## Advantages

-1. Centralized Management
+1. Centralized management
 2. Scalability
 3. Resource sharing
 4. Security

+---

 ## Challenges and Considerations

-1. SPOF - if server down all client will be affected
+1. SPOF (Single Point of Failure) – If the server is down, all clients will be affected.
 2. Complex to manage